niciBume/Cat_Prey_Analyzer/README.md

 # Introduction
 If you own a cat that has the freedom to go outside, then you probably are familliar with the issue of your feline bringing home prey.
 This leads to a clean up effort that one wants to avoid!
 This project aims to perform Cat Prey Detection with Deep Learning on any cat in any environement.
 For a brief and light intro in what it does, check out the [Raspberry Pi blog post](https://www.raspberrypi.org/blog/deep-learning-cat-prey-detector/) about it.
-The idea is that you can use the output of this system to trigger your catflap such that it locks out you cat.
+The idea is that you can use the output of this system to trigger your catflap such that it locks out your cat, if it wants to enter with prey.

 <img src="/readme_images/lenna_casc_Node1_001557_02_2020_05_24_09-49-35.jpg" width="400">